-'We need to go’: A burst of gunfire on Ukraine’s front line and echoes of wider risks with Russia
+‘We need to go’: A burst of gunfire on Ukraine’s front line and echoes of wider risks with Russia

 The two forces are less than 100 yards apart, separated by rubble and razor wire.
 Attacks and brief clashes have been part of the front in Avdiivka for years.
 Now any incident, however small, carries a much larger risk.

-Western officials and their allies in Kyiv worry about any spark on the battlefield and how it could be used by Russia as a potential pretext for military action — as its forces build along Ukraine’s border.
+Western officials and their allies in Kyiv worry about any spark on the battlefield and how it could be used by Russia, whose forces are building along Ukraine’s border, as a potential pretext for military action.

 “They try to hit us with grenade launchers, shelling, small-arms fire,” said Maxim, who declined to give his last name to protect his family’s privacy.
 “It isn’t easy conditions, but it’s what we signed up for.”